CIROH-Snow/snow_sensing/hardware/construction_guide.md

 ![Leveled radiometer mount](construction_images/IMG_9212.JPG)
 64. Remove the bases to the radiometers that will go in this mount, whether that is the shortwave or longwave sensors.
 These bases are not compatible with these mounts, and bases are not necessary for them.
 ![Remove the radiometer bases](construction_images/IMG_9213.JPG)
 65. Slide them in to their respective slots, tightening them in with the philips screw at the front of the mount.
 Make sure the upward and downward sensors are in the approrpriate slots.
+Adjust the radiometer mounts so that they also match the slope angle.
+The radiometers need to be perpendicular to the ground.
 Repeate the process for the other set of radiometers.
 ![Add the radiometers](construction_images/IMG_9214.JPG)
 66. Get the solar panel ready for mounting to the post.
 In this implementation, we use a 30-watt panel from SOLPERK, which requires additional work to mount compared to a Campbell Scientific panel.
 Prep the solar panel by removing the adjustable brace and drilling two holes for the U-bolt mount clamp in the center.
 Note that the solar panel is metal, and drilling will take extra time and care.
 Start with small holes and progressively work your way up to the desired size to facilitate drilling.
 ![Drill holes for U-bolt in solar panel brace](construction_images/IMG_9218.JPG)